Ujjwal-Shekhawat/Ujjwal-Shekhawat/README.md

 ### I'm a CSE sophomore at [KIIT University](https://kiit.ac.in/)

 I have always been fascinated by computers and I stared programming after high school.
-I love learing about the core fundamentals of computers and how the work.
+I love learing about the core fundamentals of computers and how they work.
 Also I like computer networks.

 ### I'm a linux <img width="20" height="20" alt="Git" width="26px" src="https://github.com/Ujjwal-Shekhawat/Ujjwal-Shekhawat/blob/master/icons/linux/linux-original.svg" /> fanboy